DanielKehoe/learn-rails-copilot/10_Introduction.md

 ## What To Expect

 There is deep satisfaction in building an application and making it run.
 With this book, I'll give you everything you need to build a real-world Rails application.
 More importantly, I'll explain everything you build, so you understand how it works.
 There will be no mystery code.

-When you've completed this tutorial, you will be ready for more advanced books such as Michael Hartl's [Ruby on Rails Tutorial](https://www.railstutorial.org/) or workshops and code camps that provide intensive training in Ruby on Rails.
+When you've completed this tutorial, you will be ready for more advanced books such as Michael Hartl's [Ruby on Rails Tutorial](https://www.railstutorial.org/), tutorials such as [GoRails](https://gorails.com/), or code camps that provide intensive training in Ruby on Rails.

 ### About *First Steps*

 Here's what is covered in my other book *Learn Ruby on Rails: First Steps*, in case you missed it.

 In the *First Steps* book, I explain the culture and practices of the Rails community.
 I introduce the basic concepts you'll need to understand web application development.

 The *First Steps* book will teach you how to be a successful beginner.
 There is a roadmap, or study guide, in the "Level Up" chapter.
 It helps to have a map because there is so much to learn.
 More importantly, to become a skilled Rails developer, you'll need to start writing code, and the book contains a chapter, "Crossing the Chasm," that will give you a strategy for building your own applications.